Burlesque is Back!

 mediaimage

-Neo-burlesque shows are growing in popularity, so much so they seem to be giving many adult clubs in London a run for their money.
-Burlesque is more accessible than pole or table dancing, and focusing on the entertainment aspect rather than the strip is attracting a much wider audience to many adult clubs in London and throughout the UK.
+Neo-burlesque shows are rapidly gaining popularity, so much so that they are giving many adult clubs in London a run for their money.
+Burlesque is more accessible than pole or table dancing, focusing on the entertainment aspect rather than just the strip.
+This approach is attracting a much wider audience to adult clubs in London and throughout the UK.